I wish I was fabulous!

 Some food for thought

-* LGBTQIA+ movement: Drag has been central to the LGBTQIA+ rights movement since its inception.
+• LGBTQIA+ movement: Drag has been central to the LGBTQIA+ rights movement since its inception.
 The Stonewall riots in 1969, often seen as the catalyst for the LGBTQIA+ rights movement, were led by people, including drag queens, who rebelled against police discrimination.

-* Representation and visibility: Drag has played an important role in the visibility of LGBTQIA+ people and has helped change society's perceptions of gender identity and sexual orientation.
-Popular drag personalities, such as RuPaul, have brought drag to a wider audience.
+• Representation and visibility: Drag plays an important role in the visibility of LGBTQIA+ people and has helped change society's perceptions of gender identity and sexual orientation.
+Popular drag personalities, such as RuPaul, have brought the art form to a wider audience and helped broaden society's understanding and acceptance of drag.

 The social and economic reality for drag performers is often marked by significant challenges, despite the growing popularity of drag art thanks to shows like “RuPaul's Drag Race” and increased media attention.
+Here's a look at the main aspects of this reality:

 1. Economic insecurity

-* Irregular and modest income: Many drag artists live on unstable incomes, often below what is needed to live comfortably.
+: Many drag artists live on unstable incomes, often below what is needed to live comfortably.
 Fees for performances can vary considerably, depending on the artist's reputation and the city in which he or she performs.
 In smaller towns or for lesser-known artists, fees can be very low, sometimes even covering only travel expenses.

 * High costs: The art of drag requires significant investment in costumes, make-up, wigs and accessories, which can be very expensive.
 These expenses are often borne by the artists themselves, with no guaranteed return on investment.